Leading with Obeya

 Leading with Obeya is a way of working that harnesses the power of Obeya to address leadership-level challenges.
-This application of using Obeya is being picked up in Lean, Agile and traditional organizations in all types of industries around the globe.
+This application of using Obeya is used in Lean, Agile and traditional organizations in all types of industries around the globe.

 Originally the Obeya or large room was used to develop a car.
 But you can also broaden this effective way of collaboration to a larger scope.
 What if your goal is not just to develop the car, but to realize the strategic goals of your organization?

 Strategy often remains vague.
 Only 50% of people say they can relate their daily work to strategic goals (Leadership Systems Survey, Wiegel 2020).
 What are we doing every day?
 Making strategic annual plans seems like a seasonal obligation to put piles of paper in a dusty filing cabinet.

 “With the leadership with Obeya method you turn your abstract strategy into something you can use on Monday morning.”

 By translating the 5 tasks of leadership in organizations into specific visualizations and activities in the Obeya and applying principles derived from Toyota’s success, you get the Leadership with Obeya method.